 How to Set Up Automatic Replies in Outlook

-Using the automatic reply is easy when you are working with an Office 365, Outlook.com, or Exchange account:
+Using the automatic reply is easy when you are working with an Office 365, Outlook.com (which used to be called Hotmail), or Exchange account:

 - Select File > Automatic Replies.